 Understanding the structure of the language will take longer since it is more difficult.
 Note, that English is a language that is focused on the need for many different cultures to interact easily and trade with each other.
 Thus, external pressure on English is much larger than in French.
 Also, the structure has remained quite classical since the beginning.
 Therefore, learning the rules of French will be harder upfront, but the good thing about French is that once you have understood the structure, it does not change much.
 Also, you can guess new French words depending on your existing knowledge.

 Practice Speaking French with Someone

 Learning a new language is not a cakewalk.
-Even if you want to learn basic French, you must practice to polish your French-speaking skills.
-You can do a 5-hour a week French classes in Delhi with your French teacher and watch a French film without subtitles but without practising what you have learnt so far with someone then how would you attain the fluency you were dreaming of.
+Even if you want to learn basic French, you must practice polishing your French-speaking skills.
+You can do a 5-hour a week French classes in Delhi with your French teacher and watch a French film without subtitles but without practicing what you have learned so far with someone then how would you attain the fluency you were dreaming of.
 Even if you don’t get perfect, you will improve if you practice speaking French with someone.

 Before starting a French language course, make sure you are ready to tackle every obstacle that comes along the way.
 Remember the psychology of French learning and why it is important to stay motivated.